optodeveloper/SSH-Demo/README.md

 The following Python Scripts use RESTful APIs thru the requests package to communicate with *groov* EPIC.

 ### NOTE: Updating API KEY
-Before using any of the following scripts you will need to install Python-pip **and** update the API keys in the `apiKey.py` file.
-You will need at least two users: one with Manage API permission (a Manage admin), and another with PAC Control REST API read-write permission.
+Before using any of the following scripts you will need to install Python-pip **and** update the API key in the `apiKey.py` file.

 **To install the requests package on *groov* EPIC:**
 1. `sudo apt-get update`
 2. `sudo apt-get install python-pip`
 3. `sudo pip install requests`

-**To get an API key:**
+**To get and update the API key:**
-1. Go to https://hostname/manage replacing "hostname" with your device's unique hostname.
+1. Go to https://hostname/manage, replacing "hostname" with your device's unique hostname.
-2. Select *Accounts*
+2. Select **Accounts**
-3. Choose or create users with the appropriate permissions: one for Manage admin and one for PAC Control REST API read-write permissions.
+3. Select or create an account with Admin permissions.
-4. Copy the long string under API Key at the bottom of the page, it will look like "M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP".
+4. Copy the long string under **API Key** at the bottom of the page, it will look like "`M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP`".
 5. In the shell type `nano apiKey.py`
-6. Replace the `Manage_key` string with the key from a Manage Admin user.
+6. Replace the `key` variable string value with the key from the Admin user, just using arrow keys and backspace or delete to remove the old string and right click to paste into PuTTY.
-7. Replace the `PAC_key` string with the key from a user with PAC Control REST API read-write permission.
 7. Press `ctrl + o` to write the changes and `enter` to keep the file name.
 8. Press `ctrl + x` to exit the _nano_ text editor.